dennyshow/milestone-project4/README.md

 * Forms/Search Bar - Bootstrap and Django Forms was helpful and usable in Jinja templates to allow app functions.

-* Wireframing- I just did some mock ups on balsamiq of how the site generally should look and feel.
+* Wireframing- I just did some mock ups on balsamiq of how the site generally should look and feel. and I attach this to each html as a png file.

 ### Possible feature to implement